Vitality Netball World Cup: England hammer Samoa for third successive win

 By Paul Prenderville at the M&S Bank Arena, Liverpool

-England maintained their winning start at the Vitality Netball World Cup, after a 90-24 victory over Samoa gave them their biggest winning margin in the tournament so far and this year's highest goal tally.
+England maintained their winning start at the Vitality Netball World Cup, after a 90-24 victory over Samoa gave them their biggest winning margin in the tournament so far and the expected top spot in Group D.

 A 32-goal victory over Uganda was followed by a 36-goal win over Scotland and on Sunday afternoon, a full-strength England bore their teeth with a 66-goal success over a Samoa team that are ranked 15th in the world.